Pangsit Ayam (Indonesian Chicken Wontons)

 ingredients for chicken wontons

-As I mentioned above, most of the wontons outside Indonesia are made with pork mince.
-And the majority of Indonesiaโ€™s population is Muslims who are not allowed to eat pork.
-So, the Indonesiansโ€™ wontons use chicken mince instead.
+As I mentioned above, most wontons outside Indonesia are made with pork mince.
+However, the majority of Indonesia’s population is Muslim, who are not allowed to eat pork.
+So, Indonesian wontons use chicken mince instead.

-How to make Chicken Wontons
+How to Make Chicken Wontons

 chicken mince in a food processor and dumplings on a chopping board